-Welcome to Lawrenceville where you will experience a destination set in the history and heritage of one of Metro-Atlanta’s oldest cities.
-In Lawrenceville, you are surrounded by performing arts, great dining, and unique shops as well as award-winning recreation facilities.
-International flavors from one-of-a-kind eateries include your choice of rooftop dining, romantic restaurants in historic buildings, fresh seafood, sandwich bistros, coffee stops, dessert selections and even excellent grab-and-go menus.
-The 30 specialty establishments just in the downtown district will fulfill your relaxed search for treasures, casual gift hunt, or ladies-day-out spree; however, the great shopping and meals go hand-in-hand with Lawrenceville’s arts and culture.
+In Lawrenceville, you are surrounded by performing arts, great dining and unique shops.
+Flavors from eateries include your choice of rooftop dining, romantic restaurants, fresh seafood, Southern specialties, dessert selections and even excellent grab-and-go menus.
+The 30 specialty establishments in the downtown district will fulfill your relaxed search for treasures, casual gift hunt or ladies-day-out spree.

-For more about our small town with big-city energy, please start your visit at the new Lawrenceville Visitors Center in the restored Mayor Jule Oakes House (circa 1893) at 233 Crogan Street.
-Please visit Lawrenceville online at VisitLawrenceville.com.
+Start your visit at the Lawrenceville Visitors Center in the restored Mayor Jule Oakes House (circa 1893) at 233 Crogan Street, and the Lawrenceville Lawn, an outdoor park.
+Learn more online at VisitLawrenceville.com.

 Visitor Information Center